chemlambda/molecular/README.md

 Part of the [chemlambda project](https://chemlambda.github.io/index.html).

  This was suggested in the article [Molecular computers](http://chorasimilarity.github.io/chemlambda-gui/dynamic/molecular.html) [arXiv](https://arxiv.org/abs/1309.6914) [figshare](https://doi.org/10.6084/m9.figshare.7339103.v1) , where ackermann(2,2) is computed as an example.

+ [Chemlambda for the people](https://chorasimilarity.github.io/chemlambda-gui/dynamic/cfp.html) is a presentation with examples, for a general audience.